Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/mailchimp.md

 3. Go to "API Keys" and generate a new API Key.
 Copy this key for use in the connector setup.
 4. Obtain the List ID for the list you want to sync data to.

-### Step 2: Set up the Mailchimp Destination in Hero Pixel
+### Step 2: Set up the Mailchimp Destination in HeroPixel

 1. Click **Destinations** and then click **+ New destination**.
 2. On the Set up the destination page, select **Mailchimp** from the **Destination type** dropdown.